danomatika/ofxLua/README.md

 Base classes, deprecations, variable arguments (...), ofThread, ofPtr, ofMutex, & ofScopedLock are ignored for now.

 Functions that return a std::vector return a wrapped std::vector in Lua.
 As with Lua tables, indexes start at 1.

+#### glm

+As of OF 0.10.0, there is also a "glm" module for the glm types and math functions.
+Note that the OF math types **cannot be implicitly casted** to glm types in Lua as they are in C++, so you need to use special conversion functions:

+    -- error!
+    local v = of.Vec2f(100, 100)
+    of.drawRectangle(v, 20, 20) -- needs a glm.vec2

+    -- convert
+    of.drawRectangle(v.vec2(), 20, 20) -- ofVec2f -> glm::vec2

+    -- or use the ofVec2f attributes directly of.drawRectangle(v.x, v.y, 20, 20)

+It looks as those ofVec\*, ofMatrix\*, and ofQuaternion may be deprecated in the future, so it's probably best to transition to using glm::vec\*, glm::mat\*, and glm::quat over time.

+See `swig/README.txt` for details.

 #### Math & String